-Jozef Gabčík and the agents in the crypt learned from their contacts a couple of days before their own death that Heydrich had fallen into a coma and died due to the bomb inflicted wounds.
+Jozef Gabčík and the other agents in the crypt learned from their contacts a couple of days before their own death that Heydrich had fallen into a coma and died as a result of the bomb inflicted wounds.

-What they of course couldn’t know is that the assassination remained the sole successful operation of this kind during the entire war.
+What they of course couldn’t know is that the assassination of the Reichsprotektor remained the sole successful operation of this kind during the entire war.

-It is controversially discussed to this day of it is was worth the price, since not only the agents died in the aftermath but thousands of Czech civilians as well (with the most infamous war crime committed against the village of Lidice).
+Whether it was worth the high price has been a matter of debate, since not only the agents died in the aftermath but thousands of Czech civilians as well (with the most infamous war crime committed against the village of Lidice).

-One has to admire the assassins and their heroism though.
+One has to admire the assassins and their heroism.
 They could have chosen to stay in a comparatively safe spot in England at any time.